karma-runner/karma/docs/intro/04-faq.md

 ### Which version of Karma should I use ?
 The latest stable version from NPM (`npm install karma`).
-See [versioning] for more.
-Please use the latest stable version found via NPM (`npm install karma`).
-See [versioning] for more detailed information.
+See [versioning] for more detailed information about Karma's release channels.

 ### Which version of Node.js does Karma run with ?
-In general, the two latest stable versions.
+The two latest stable versions.
 That means `0.8` and `0.10` at this point.

 ### The browser just does not start.
 What's going on?
 It's more likely Karma can't find the location of the browser binary (the execution file).
-You can fix this by setting the appropriate environment variable with the correct path (Google Chrome for instance uses the `$CHROME_BIN` environment variable).
+You can fix this by setting the appropriate environment variable with the correct path (Google Chrome for instance uses the `CHROME_BIN` environment variable).
-Check out browsers for more information.
+Check out [browsers] for more information.

 ### I'm getting a weird error from the browser, how can I debug it ?